jnothman/enhancement_proposals/slep005/proposal.rst

-* Resamplers implement a method ``fit_resample(X, y, **kwargs)``, a pure function which returns ``Xt, yt, kwargs`` corresponding to the resampled dataset, where samples may have been added and/or removed.
+* Resamplers implement a method ``fit_resample(X, y, **kwargs)``, a pure function which returns ``Xt, yt, kwargs`` corresponding to the resampled dataset, where returned samples do not necessarily correspond to input samples.
 * An estimator may only implement either ``fit_transform`` or ``fit_resample`` if support for ``Resamplers`` in ``Pipeline`` is enabled (see Sect.
 "Limitations").
-* Resamplers may not change the order, meaning, dtype or format of features (this is left to transformers).
+* While they are free to reorder samples, resamplers may not change the order, meaning, dtype or format of features (this is left to transformers).
-* Resamplers should also handled (e.g. resample, generate anew, etc.) any kwargs.
+* Resamplers should also handle (e.g. resample, generate anew, etc.) any kwargs.

 Composition